How to Secure Nginx with Let’s Encrypt on Ubuntu 26.04, 24.04 and 22.04

 sudo systemctl reload nginx

-If you need a quick refresher on Ubuntu’s Nginx file layout before editing the site file, go back to install Nginx on Ubuntu and confirm the server block lives in /etc/nginx/sites-available/ with a matching symlink in /etc/nginx/sites-enabled/.
+For Ubuntu’s Nginx file layout, go back to install Nginx on Ubuntu and confirm the server block lives in /etc/nginx/sites-available/ with a matching symlink in /etc/nginx/sites-enabled/.

 Fix dry-run output that says no simulated renewals were attempted